-The PIPE unit is a Psychologically Informed Planned Environment, designed to support female prisoners with complex psychological needs from across the country.
-The community is split into two groups, Preparation and Progression, BFT work separately with women from both, we act as part of the enrichment offer.
+The PIPE unit at HMP Send is a Psychologically Informed Planned Environment, designed to support female prisoners with complex psychological needs from across the country.
+The community is split into two groups; Preparation and Progression, BFT work separately with women from both, as part of the enrichment offer.
 The delivery is bespoke to the group and dynamic on the day.
-We come with the intention to be responsive to need inviting space to explore creativity, focusing on positive self-talk, introducing improvisation techniques and the co-creation of something tangible if we get there.
+We come with the intention to be responsive to need, inviting space to explore creativity, focusing on positive self-talk, introducing improvisation techniques and the co-creation of something tangible if we get there.
 Using a mix of low focus and energetic activity to encompass a range of themes that we can explore with varying complexity depending on the individuals and mood in the room.
 It’s hard not to feel swept up in the energy that is created by the power of the women in these sessions, the courage and laughter that occurs in the space is infectious.

 "I was feeling really anxious and worried about all this drama stuff but I loved it.
 We laughed so much!! ( Participant, 2020)